SEO MIGRATION

 Pre-Migration Audit & Crawl Baseline

-We identify your high-value pages — the ones driving actual traffic and revenue — and flag them for priority protection.
+We identify your high-value pages - the ones driving actual traffic and revenue - and flag them for priority protection.
 A page that gets 50 visits a month from a keyword you rank #3 for is worth more attention than 200 pages that get zero traffic.
+We also map every external backlink to its destination URL, because those links represent authority you've built over years that can evaporate overnight if redirects are wrong.

 Redirect Mapping & URL Architecture